 There is also no evidence of microphones hidden in homes or gardens.
 But this technique was used as part of a judicial investigation into an antenna arson in the Creuse region of France.
 It's also an intelligence technique: for example, a microphone was discovered in a photocopier at the Libertad anarchist social center in Paris.
-For an overview of these discoveries, including on a European scale, see Ears and Eyes15.
+For an overview of these discoveries, including on a European scale, see Ears and Eyes.

 At this stage, there is no trace of hidden cameras in front of or inside homes.
-However, such procedures have recently appeared against a member of the anti-bassines movement or collective spaces such as Les Tanneries or Les Lentillères in Dijon16, without seeming to be part of an investigation for the time being.
+However, such procedures have recently appeared against a member of the anti-bassines movement or collective spaces such as Les Tanneries or Les Lentillères in Dijon, without seeming to be part of an investigation for the time being.
 We can assume that this is a matter of intelligence gathering.

 At this stage, there is no trace of spyware being introduced into computers.
-This was used in the 8/1217 or Creuse18 cases. particular on the day of the alleged acts), decide whether or not to add new people to their list of suspects.
+This was used in the $8/12^{17}$ or Creuse cases.